Isioviel/arcade-introductiontutorial/intro-tutorial.md

 **Test the scoring**
 - At the moment, every half a second, you get a point!
 - Test out your game.
-    - How often you want to get points, and how many points you want to get.
+    - How often you want to get points?
+    - How many points do you want to get?

 ~hint What to change?
  - to change how often you get points, edit the number in the 'on game update' loop